 Etirinotecan pegol (also known as NKTR-102), is our next-generation topoisomerase I inhibitor proprietary drug candidate.
 On March 17, 2015, we announced topline data from the BEACON Phase 3 clinical study for NKTR-102 as a single-agent therapy for women with advanced metastatic breast cancer.
 The BEACON study compared NKTR-102 to an active control arm comprised of a single chemotherapy agent of physician's choice (TPC) in patients who were heavily pre-treated with a median of three prior therapies for metastatic disease.
 In a topline analysis of 852 patients from the trial, NKTR-102 provided a 2.1 month improvement in median overall survival (OS) over TPC (12.4 months for patients receiving NKTR-102 compared to 10.3 months for patients receiving TPC).
 Based on a stratified log-rank analysis, the primary endpoint measuring the Hazard Ratio (HR) for survival in the NKTR-102 group compared to the active control arm was 0.87 with a p-value of 0.08, which did not achieve statistical significance.
 Secondary endpoints in the BEACON study included objective response rate and progression-free survival, which did not achieve statistical significance in the study.
 We also announced that we observed a significant overall survival benefit in two pre-specified subgroups-patients with a history of brain metastases and patients with baseline liver metastases at study entry.
-We are continuing to analyze the BEACON data and we plan to meet with EU and U.S. health authorities in the coming months to explore paths forward for NKTR-102 for patients with advanced breast cancer.
+We are currently exploring various future regulatory paths forward for NKTR-102 with EU and U.S. regulatory authorities.